-Let us work with the Sfas Emes’s very first ma’amar in the section entitled “Lesukkos” (“For Sukkos”).
-This ma’amar has much to teach us, both about Sukkos and about Shemini Atzeres.
+Let us work with the Sfas Emes’s very first ma’amar in the section entitled “Lesukkos” (‘For Sukkos’).
+This ma’amar has much to tell us both about Sukkos and about Shemini Atzeres.

 The Sfas Emes begins by telling us that the eight days of Sukkos give the world its life for the entire year.
 That is, on Rosh Hashana, HaShem decides the measure of chiyus (vibrancy, vitality) for the world in the year to come.
 But it is on Sukkos that the chiyus actually flows out to give life to all creation.
-The Torah provides a unique mitzva to help us see this feature of reality.
-That mitzva is ” nisuch hamayim”, the ceremonial offering of waters poured over the mizbei’ach (altar), on Sukkos (and only on Sukkos).
+The Torah provides a unique mitzva as a metaphor for this feature of reality.
+That mitzva is nisuch hamayim, the ceremonial offering of waters poured over the mizbei’ach (altar), on Sukkos (and only on Sukkos).

-By contrast, the chiyus that flows out to the world on Shemini Atzeres is for the life of olam habba (literally, the “world to come,” but again, probably intended by the Sfas Emes to refer more generally to the life of ruchniyus).
+By contrast, the chiyus that flows out to the world on Shemini Atzeres is for the life of olam habba (literally, the “world to come,” but again, probably intended by the Sfas Emes more generally to refer to the life of ruchniyus — spirituality).
 That life is uniquely for Bnei Yisroel.
 Why?
-Because this chiyus hapenimiyus (inner life-force) is expressed through Torah.
-And if we try, we can make Torah the central feature of our lives.
+Because this chiyus hapenimiyus (inner life-force) is expressed through Torah, and Torah is the central feature of our lives.

 But there is a major problem.
 In olam hazeh, we can perceive only the world’s external appearance.
 Thus we see nature, but not HaShem, Who is behind nature.
 Because our perception of the world is misleading, we are at risk.
-Fortunately, the Sfas Emes tells us, we have available protection in our exposed, dangerous situation.
+For, as we know, bad metaphysics leads to bad physics, Fortunately, the Sfas Emes tells us, we also have available protection in our exposed, dangerous situation.
 The mitzva of sukka can provide the protection we need in order to live our lives with an accurate picture of reality.

-Return now to what was said earlier, that being pure ruchniyus, Shemini Atzeres does not need the protection of a sukka.
-For, being pure ruchniyus Shemini Atzeres is, in effect, its own Sukka.
-Now the Sfas Emes continues: “Perhaps this is what Chazal had in mind when they said (Sukka, 47,a) that on Shemini Atzeres, we dwell in the sukka — even though, in fact, we do not.”
+(I suggest that you pause and take a deep breath before proceeding.
+Why?
+Because what comes next shows the Sfas Emes in an amazing, breath-taking light: being both the Gerer Rebbe and a Gaon Olam; both the Sfas Emes on Shas and the Sfas Emes on the Torah.)
+Return to what was said earlier: that being pure ruchniyus, Shemini Atzreres does not need the protection of a sukka.
+For, being pure ruchniyus Shmini Atzeres is, in effect, its own Sukka.
+Now the Sfas Emes continues: perhaps this is what Chazal had in mind when they said (Sukka, 47,a) that on Shemini Atzeres, we dwell in the sukka — even though, in fact, we do not!